 Improve – Once the problem is defined, the Improve phase is implemented.
 This is where teams pilot and install the changes and solutions to improve the process.

 Control – Now that the improvements are in place to fix the process, it is time to sustain it.
 Teams should develop a monitoring plan to track the success, or failure, of the designed process.

-Motorola was among the first awarded the Malcolm Baldrige National Quality Award.
+Motorola was among the first to be awarded the Malcolm Baldrige National Quality Award.
 This was after making these adjustments on the production floor and creating synergy.
 General Electric later adopted the Six Sigma method for its own business and went on to save billions of dollars.

-Six Sigma has evolved into more of a general business-management philosophy.
+Six Sigma has evolved into more of a general business management philosophy.
 The focus is on meeting customer requirements, improving customer retention, as well as improving and sustaining business products and services.